The primary source of financial aid available to undergraduate students enrolled with EKU Online is a federal direct student loan.

 You must be an admitted, degree-seeking student, taking a minimum of 6 credit hours to receive financial aid.
 You cannot be in default on a previous federal student loan.
 Each financial situation is unique.
 The information you provide on your financial aid forms (e.g., FAFSA) will determine the amount of financial aid for which you are eligible.

 EKU Online graduate students may be eligible for federal direct unsubsidized loans and graduate PLUS loans.

 An unsubsidized loan is a non-need based federal loan.
 The school determines the amount you can borrow based on your cost of attendance and other financial aid/assistance that you receive.
 Students are responsible for paying the interest on a direct unsubsidized loan during all periods.
 If you choose not to pay the interest while you are in school, during grace periods, or during deferment or forbearance periods, your interest will accumulate and be capitalized (that is, your interest will be added to the principal amount of your loan).

-If you withdraw from a class or EKU for ANY reason, you may be subject to the return to title IV policy.
-Eastern Kentucky University may be required to return funds on your behalf to the Department of Education.
+If you withdraw from any or all classes at Eastern Kentucky University for ANY reason, you may be subject to the return to title IV policy.
+EKU may be required to return funds on your behalf to the Department of Education.
 This most likely will result in a bill from EKU.
-This is a federal requirement and must be completed.
+This is a federal requirement and must be completed

 If you had to withdraw because of an emergency, you may file an appeal with the Student Accounting Office to have all or a portion of your balance waived.